-You can be exposed to many hazardous substances while involved in hazardous materials incidents and chemical/biological terrorism incidents.
+You can be exposed to many hazardous substances while involved in Special Operations involving Flood Water.
 These substances can contaminate your Garment, and cause harm to you after your body contacts your Garment.
 This section tells you how to wash and decontaminate your Garment to avoid these hazards.

 Hazardous Chemicals: Your Garment's barrier and seams are tested against the following chemical challenges.
-The Garment barrier is tested for resistance to permeation of Distilled Mustard (HD), Soman (GD), Acrolein, Acrylonitrile, Dimethyl Sulfate, Ammonia, and Chlorine.
-See the technical data package for permeation resistance.
+The Garment barrier is tested for resistance to permeation of Distilled Mustard (HD), Soman (GD), Acrylonitrile, Dimethyl Sulfate, Ammonia, and Chlorine.
+This layer is also tested for resistance to penetration by ten chemicals.
+See the technical data package for permeation resistance and penetration resistance data.
 Over time, as the Garment is worn, the barrier's protection against penetration of these chemicals will become more limited.
 See Section 14 on useful life.